-Precice nail reached its final position in compression.
+PRECICE nail has reached its final position in the compression.
 To continue with the bone transport we have to:

-Because we know that higher the number of procedures (opening of the skin), higher the chance of deep infection, we decided to proceed with percutaneous locking-unlocking and two anaesthetic sessions.
-First one first thing in the morning and second late in the afternoon leaving enough time to expand the nail using standard magnet.
+Because we know that the higher the number of procedures (opening of the skin), the higher the chance of deep infection, we decided to proceed with percutaneous locking-unlocking and two anaesthetic sessions.
+The first one first thing in the morning and the second one late in the afternoon leaving enough time to expand the nail using standard magnet.

-Everything went extremely well.
-Exactly as planned.
-It did take some preparation to coordinate theatre time, distraction on the ward and reprogramming the magnet every 2.5mm due to the software limitations, but it was well worth it.
-Only three small wounds in combined length less than 2 cm.
+Everything went extremely well and exactly as planned.
+It did take some preparation to coordinate theatre time, distraction on the ward and reprogramming the magnet every 2.5mm due to the software limitations, but it was definitely worth it.
+Only three small wounds with combined length of less than 2 cm.

 07 August 2018